stossy11/JITStreamer-2.0/README.md

 ### How to use JITStreamer with Docker

-This is somewhat still a work in progress, but it has been tested and works as its currently made.
+This is somewhat still a work in progress, but it has been tested and works as it's currently made.
 Improvements like a smaller image, less privileges and maybe even a compose file to include a vpn server are planned as TODO.

 Make sure port 8080 is free first; then you can get the container with:
 ```bash